NullCode1337/NullRAT/README.md

 ---------------------------
 4) Find the public IP Address of the victim
 5) Find their Discord token(s) and all user info
-    User info includes but isn't limited to:
+    User info comes in a nice embed and includes:
     - Username, Tag and ID
     - Email Address
     - Phone Number
     - Nitro Status
-    - Billing info status
 6) Find victim's geographic information:
     - Country
+    - City
     - Region
     - Latitude & longitude
+    - Zip Code
-    - etc!
+    - ISP
 7) Take pictures using victim's webcam
 8) Take screenshot of victim's monitor
 9) Download files from victim's PC